Approximation of Splines in Wasserstein Spaces: Generative texture synthesis based on spline interpolation of feature distributions

+The multi-scale architecture of the generator network $g$ is made up of chains of convolutional, non-linear activation and upsampling layers that take a noise sample $z$ as an input and terminate by producing the final image, cf. \cite{Ul16}.
+Each convolution block in the generator network contains three convolutional layers followed by a non-linear ReLU activation layer.
+The convolutional layers contain $3\times 3, 3\times 3$ and $1\times 1$ filters, respectively.
+Next, nearest-neighbour interpolation is used in the upsampling layers to obtain a tensor with the desired full resolution.
+For the last step, this tensor is mapped to an RGB-image by a batch of $1\times 1$ filters.

-\paragraph{\textit{Numerical results.}} In Figure~\ref{fig:texture} we compare our spline interpolation method with the alternative metamorphosis spline interpolation (middle) as described in \cite{JuRaRu21} with the same prescribed feature distributions/frames in each case.
+\paragraph{\textit{Numerical results.}} In Figure~\ref{fig:texture} we compare our spline interpolation method with the alternative metamorphosis spline interpolation (middle) as described in \cite{JuRaRu23} with the same prescribed feature distributions/frames in each case.
 The key frames consist of a close-up of a leaf (at times $\overline t_1=0, \overline t_3=1$), and a close-up of a cork (at $t_2=\tfrac12$).
 Clearly, the leaf creases inherited from the first and last key frames are simply blended out in the first method.
 On the other hand, our approach ensures that the features are interpolated smoothly: Both the boundaries and the surface area covered by the creases change smoothly over time.

 Fig.~\ref{fig:texture_3} shows discrete texture curves resulting from a discrete spline interpolation $(\nu_k^K)_k$ for $K=20$ in the space of feature distributions as described above.
 The texture samples which have been synthesized from the prescribed feature distributions have been framed in red, and the prescribed times are given by $\overline t_i=i/4$, $i=0,\ldots,4$.
 Two different texture realizations $u^1_k\coloneqq g_{\theta_k}(z_1)$, $u^2_k\coloneqq g_{\theta_k}(z_2)$ for $z_1,\, z_2 \sim \zeta$ are shown on top of each other for a normalized random distribution $\zeta$ and $\theta_k$ minimizing the entropy regularized Wasserstein distance between $\mu_{\theta_k}$ and $\nu_k^K$.
-Even though for a fixed time step $k$ the spatial arrangement of the texture pattern varies substantially between both samples, it becomes apparent that the texture characteristics described by the distribution of features $\nu^K_k$ coincide and vary smoothly along the curve.
+The weights of the neural network used to generate these textures are kept unchanged between both interpolations (and along each interpolation between different time frames).
+Hence, even though for a fixed time step $k$ the spatial arrangement of the texture pattern varies substantially between both samples, it becomes apparent that the texture characteristics described by the distribution of features $\nu^K_k$ coincide and vary smoothly along the curve.

 Fig.~\ref{fig:texture_2} serves as a benchmark for our spline interpolation model on how well it can predict the texture patterns in comparison to the ground truth.
 Therein, the prescribed feature distributions are extracted from equally spaced still frames of a video showing the life cycle of the surface patch of a mango.
 As the mango peel goes from green to ripe and eventually rots away, not only the colors but the texture of the peel changes significantly.
 In the frame of generative texture synthesis our method (top rows on each panel) matches both structure and coloring of the actual textures (bottom row on each panel) at corresponding times.